Business debt management

 Business Emergency Resilience Group

-Supports businesses across the UK to prepare for, respond to and recover from emergencies such as flooding, cyber attacks and civil unrest.
+The Business Emergency Resilience Group (BERG) helps UK businesses prepare for, respond to and recover from flooding, cyber attacks and civil unrest.

 Provides homes for farming families living in England and Wales who have to leave the industry and by doing so will lose their home.